vojtechruz/vojtechruzicka-blog/src/posts/spread-javascript/index.md

 ```

 ### Arguments limitations
-`arguments` object is array-like, not a full-fledged array though.
+Note that the `arguments` object is array-like, not a full-fledged array.
 That means that useful methods, which arrays have are not available.
 You cannot use methods such as `arguments.sort()`, `arguments.map()` or `arguments.filter()`.
 The only property you have is `length`.

 Another limitation is that fat-arrow functions don't have `arguments` object available.
-In case you would use arguments in arrow function, it would refer to the arguments of the enclosing function.
+In case you would use arguments in arrow function, it would refer to the arguments of the enclosing function (if there is one).

 ## Rest Parameters
 Fortunately, since ES6, the `arguments` object is no longer the only way how to handle variable parameters count.
 ES6 introduced a concept called `rest parameters`.